Nathanahell/manchester/README.md

 This project was heavily inspired by OCD's [Arsenal](https://github.com/Orange-Cyberdefense/arsenal) tool.
 Shoutout to them !

+## The author's note

+This is my first ever open-source project.
+I took a chance to practice Rust and to fiddle with the Ratatui library.
+I am open for any improvements in my code as I am not quite a software developper yet.
+Any constructive feedback is much appreciated. :)

+Like the project ?
+Don't hesitate to contribute !

 ## Demo

 Search command and output in the terminal.